dmartino74/linux-git-cheatsheet/readme.md

-/  git fetch                  / Downloads changes from remote without merging   / /  git rebase [branch]        / Reapplies commits on top of another base branch / /  git tag [name]             / Creates a tag for a specific commit             /`

-Instruction Manual for Using Element's Command Features
+/  git fetch                  / Downloads changes from remote without merging   / /  git rebase [branch]        / Reapplies commits on top of another base branch / /  git tag [name]             / Creates a tag for a specific commit             /` /  git rm [file]              / Removes a file from the working directory and staging area / Instruction Manual for Using Element's Command Features